RafaelVidaurre/angular-permission/docs/ui-router/2-usage-in-states.md

   });
 ```

-In given case when user is trying to access `adminDashboard` state `StateAuthorization` service is called checking if `isAuthorized` permission is valid looking through PermissionStore and RoleStore for it's definition:
+In given case when user is trying to access `dashboard` state `StateAuthorization` service is called checking if `isAuthorized` permission is valid looking through PermissionStore and RoleStore for it's definition:
   - if permission definition is not found it stops transition
   - if permission definition is found but `validationFunction` returns false or rejected promise it stops transition
   - if permission definition is found and `validationFunction` returns true or resolved promise, meaning that user is authorized to access the state transition proceeds to the state